 Make sure you have enough staff – both to build the stand and man it.
 Working on a stand at a trade show is hard work, you need to have enough staff so that they can take regular breaks.
 But don’t overload the stand with too many executives either, there needs to be room for visitors.
 Ensure that staff look presentable and are trained to be welcoming, they should be focused on visitors rather than chatting to each other.
 Ban phones and food from the booth, neither gives a good impression to attendees.
 Make sure personal items are stored away out of sight, not left lying around, cluttering up the booth.

 Following these tips on how to set up a trade show booth should ensure you have a successful event.
-If you would like to talk to one of our designers about your trade show requirements phone 01202 723 500 or email email@example.com.
+If you would like to talk to one of our designers about your trade show requirements phone 01202 723 500, email email@example.com or fill out this contact form.